Testing Local Lorentz Invariance with Laser Tracking of the LAGEOS and LAGEOS II Satellites

 where the notation \(<\mathcal{R}>_{2\pi}\) implies that we take the average over the unperturbed 2-body Keplerian orbit of the satellite around the Earth.
 We now insert this last expression into Eqs. (\ref{eq:L_peri}) and (\ref{eq:L_mean}), and only retain terms that contain \(\frac{\partial\mathcal{R}}{\partial a}\) that are relevant for the effect we seek.
 Using Kepler third law we finally obtain:

 where the first term takes into account possible long-term periodic perturbative effects of both gravitational and non-gravitational nature.
-These are discussed in \cite{2024PhRvD..98d4034L}, where the main systematic errors that can affect the measurement are analyzed.
-To compute the term related to the PPN parameter \(\alpha_1\) we introduce the plane of the ecliptic as astronomical reference frame with the Sun at the origin, the direction \(\hat{\mathbf{x}}\) toward the Vernal Equinox \(\aries\) and the \(\hat{\mathbf{z}}\) normal to the ecliptic plane.
-We can now compute the dot product in Eq. (\ref{eq:long}) between the two velocities that, in this frame, take the form (see Table \ref{tab:CMB}):
+To compute the term related to the PPN parameter \(\alpha_1\) we introduce the plane of the ecliptic as astronomical reference frame with the Sun at the origin, the direction \(\hat{\mathbf{x}}\) toward the Vernal Equinox \(\aries\) and \(\hat{\mathbf{z}}\) normal to the ecliptic plane.
+In this frame, the two velocities in Eq. (\ref{eq:long}) take the form (see Table \ref{tab:CMB}):

-In Eq. (\ref{eq:WPFE}), the coordinates \((\beta_{PF}, \lambda_{PF})\) represent, respectively, the ecliptic latitude and longitude that identify the direction of the possible preferred frame represented by the CMB radiation.